Liber Abaci: Modus Indorum

 With these nine figures, and with the sign 0 which the Arabs call zephir any number whatsoever is written...

-In other words, in his book he advocated the use of the digits 0–9, and of place value.
+In other words, he advocated the use of the digits 0–9, and of place value.
 Until this time Europe used Roman numerals, making modern mathematics almost impossible.
 The book thus made an important contribution to the spread of decimal numerals.
 The spread of the Hindu-Arabic system, however, as Ore writes, was "long-drawn-out", taking many more centuries to spread widely, and did not become complete until the later part of the 16th century, accelerating dramatically only in the 1500s with the advent of printing.

 Textual history

+Predecessors

+Fibonacci was deeply influenced by Muslim scholars from the 9th and 10 centuries.